dfloresag/dfloresagreda.github.io/content/publication/FAEC2020/index.md

 ---
-abstract: "We consider the problem of bootstrapping Generalized Linear Mixed Models for exponential families in a non-parametric manner.
+abstract: " Daniel Flores-Agreda, Eva Cantoni - _Under Review_ We consider the problem of bootstrapping Generalized Linear Mixed Models for exponential families in a non-parametric manner.
 We propose a method based on the random weighting of the individual contributions to the joint distribution of outcomes and random effects and the use of the Laplace approximation method for integrals on this weighted joint distribution.
 We show the similarities between the random weighting of the Laplace-approximated log-Likelihood